mcasperson/PressGangCCMSDocker/README.md

 These files can be used to create an image hosting PressGang inside Docker.
-It relies on the ZIP artifact created by the https://github.com/mcasperson/PressGangCCMSDeployment project.
+It relies on the ZIP artifact created by the https://github.com/mcasperson/PressGangCCMSDeployment project, and the JAR artifact created by the https://github.com/pressgang-ccms/PressGangCCMSCSPClient project, and the application at https://github.com/mcasperson/DocBuilder2.

 The Docker image created by this project has been uploaded to the Docker repository at https://registry.hub.docker.com/u/mcasperson/pressgangccms/.
 To use it, run the following commands